 No compensation is payable in respect of anything done or omitted to be done in good faith by the CEO in the performance or purported performance of any duty, or the exercise or purported exercise of any power, under this Division.

-[Section 26GZS inserted by No. 49 of 2000 s.
-49; amended by No. 38 of 2007 s.
+[Section 26GZS inserted: No. 49 of 2000 s.
+49; amended: No. 38 of 2007 s.
 102.]

 26GZT.
 Regulations relating to register